Zzh-tju/ZoneEval/tutorials/implementation.md

         debug=False))

 # where gamma=0.2 is particularly chosen for VOC, while 0.1 by default for all the other datasets.
+# Of course, you can search a better gamma for different application scenarios.
 ```

 2. `mmdet/models/dense_heads/gfl_sela_head.py`